iPhone In The Baby Bag

 With 92% of American children under the age of 2 appearing in online pictures, the United States leads the way in new parents’ use of social networking.
 But sites such as Facebook are just the tip of the iceberg when it comes to the technologies new parents have embraced.

 Imagine Katie, a composite sketch of a new mother of a 6-month-old infant who brings together observations of several of our patients and friends.
 Katie strolls through the neighborhood chatting on her cell phone with a friend, and texts her husband to remind him to pick up fish and an eggplant for dinner.
 Later, while nursing on the park bench, she checks a nursing app to log the time of day and length of this breast-feeding.
 She also gets a question answered about storing her milk when she returns to work.
-(If she were pumping at work, she could use this app to see pictures and sounds of nursing babies to help stimulate her let-down.)
 Once home, she checks in with an online community of moms, and uploads photos to Facebook from her walk so that all the aunts, uncles, cousins and friends can stay updated.
 She looks at Coolmompicks to see what the hip new trends, products and fashions are for new mothers.

 Bottom of Form